 - Soft tissue massage

 Generally, patients with bulging disc symptoms have physical therapy appointments two to three times a week over a six-week period.
-If physical therapy does not provide you with bulging disc relief, you may want to consider one of minimally invasive procedures performed at Laser Spine Institute.
+If physical therapy does not provide you with bulging disc relief, you may want to consider one of the minimally invasive procedures performed at Laser Spine Institute.
 Contact us today and we will gladly evaluate your MRI or CT scan for free.